Nyft-i/Nyft-i.github.io/_posts/2024-05-13-TTRPGSoc Ball.md

 Of course, sometime later in planning we were also able to reach out to and invite UOMC to join us, totalling us to the 5 societies we ran with until the end.

-## Fundraising

-Unfortunately, we were only able to run the singular

 ### Chapter 2: Preperations
 ## Writing

 ## The Characters

 In the very first meeting, consisting of myself, Hannah (Events officer, previous chair) and Gable (friend, next chair), we set out to write as many funny character ideas for the ball in five minutes exactly, the result was as follows (FIG. 1).

 <p align="center">
   <figure style="text-align:center">